rgrove/rawgit/README.md

 This is the source code behind <https://rawgit.com/>.

 ## Installing

-1. Install Node.js or io.js.
+1. Install Node.js.

 2. Clone this git repo (fork it first if you plan to make changes).

         git clone git://github.com/rgrove/rawgit.git

 3. Install dependencies.

         cd rawgit && npm install

 4. Start the local server.

         npm start

 5. Browse to <http://localhost:5000/> and you should see RawGit in action.

 ## Running Tests